paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 The method makes use of the famous [Bayes Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
 It's quite ubiquitous, and there is a ton of good material out there explaining it in great detail.
 Therefore I'm going to assume that you're vaguely familiar with it as well as its main use cases.
-If I may recommend a book that had the largest impact on my understanding, it would be: []()
+If I may recommend a book that had the largest impact on my understanding, it would be [Bayesian Statistics for Beginners](https://www.amazon.co.uk/Bayesian-Statistics-Beginners-step-step/dp/0198841302) by Ruth M. Mickey and Therese Marie Donovan.

 Let's quickly recap the theorem and how can it lend itself ot our goal: